idoleat/concurrency-primer/src/background.md

 Even without compiler alterations, we would face challenges because our hardware complicates matters further!
-Modern <small>CPU</small>s operate in a fashion far more complex than what traditional pipelined methods, like those depicted in \fig{pipeline}<!--FIXME-->, suggest.
+Modern <small>CPU</small>s operate in a fashion far more complex than what traditional pipelined methods, like those depicted in the figure below, suggest.
 They are equipped with multiple data paths tailored for various instruction types and schedulers that reorder and direct instructions through these paths.

 {{#include images/pipeline.svg}}
 > *A traditional five-stage <small>CPU</small> pipeline with fetch, decode, execute, memory access, and write-back stages.
 Modern designs are much more complicated, often reordering instructions on the fly.*

 It is quite common to form oversimplified views about memory operations.
-Picturing a multi-core processor setup might lead us to envision a model similar to \fig{ideal-machine}, <!--FIXME-->
-wherein each core alternately accesses and manipulates the system's memory.
+Picturing a multi-core processor setup might lead us to envision a model similar to the figure below, wherein each core alternately accesses and manipulates the system's memory.

 {{#include images/ideal-machine.svg}}